ybruce61414/Huffman-Code/README.md

    ```

  ## Brief look at Constructing Huffman code
- In this section, we briefly introduce our method to produce the tree and Huffman code with the code fragment.
+ In this section, we briefly introduce our method to produce the Huffman tree with the code fragment.
 Firstly, we let the basic element be the class `Huffman_node()` to store the **input characters** and its corresponding **frequencies**, and define the `repr()` method to print out the status of the nodes.

  ```python
  class Huffman_node():